cinchy-co/Documentation/getting-help.md

 description: Here's how to get help on using your Cinchy platform.
 ---

-# Getting Help
+# Getting help

-## Contacting Support
+## Contacting support

-If at any point you require help or clarification on this documentation or your Cinchy platform, you can reach out to our Support team:
+If at any point you require help or clarification on this documentation or your Cinchy platform, you can reach out to the Support Team:

 * **Via email:** support@cinchy.com
 * **Via phone:** 1-888-792-6051